Do you know POEM? We are not referring to a poem by a random author. We’re talking about a framework for your digital marketing strategies.

 Shared media is completely dependent on factors beyond your direct control.
 A lot depends on the algorithms, reach, the mood of your audience and current trends, etc. It’s the customer who has control over this communication, not the brand.

 Much of the content shared on social media like Facebook, Twitter, Instagram, Pinterest, etc., falls under shared media.
 For example, how often have you seen a viral post because your friend leaves a comment under it?
-Or, how many times have you seen a post that was shared through a bunch of Instagram Stories?
+Or, how many times have you seen an affiliate marketing post that was shared through a bunch of Instagram Stories?

 All of these are shared media, and they often flood the internet so that you no longer know who the author of the post is, or who it originally belongs to.
 They can, however, give your brand incredible publicity.